devops329/devops/instruction/grafana/grafana.md

 The model allowed for a wide variety of data sources to be plugged into a set of stunning collections of data visualizations.

 The Grafana team, lead by Torkel Ödegaard, continued to enhance the application to include alerting, logging, stack tracing support, and even load testing.
-With a full suite of observability tools, Grafana created a SaaS offering named Grafana Cloud that handles and manages all of the metrics, logging, and tracing needs for an application.
+With a full suite of observability tools, Grafana created a SaaS offering named Grafana Cloud that handles and manages all the metrics, logging, and tracing needs for an application.

 ### Torkel Ödegaard